swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 and the compiler.

-Leaving ergonomic shortcomings behind, it is only natural for a `where` clause to work anywhere a constraint can be meaningfully imposed, meaning both of the these layout variants should be possible:
+Leaving ergonomic shortcomings behind, it is only natural for a `where` clause to work anywhere a constraint can be meaningfully imposed, meaning both of these layout variants should be possible:
 ```swift
 struct Foo<T> // 'Foo' can be any kind of nominal type declaration.
 For a protocol, 'T' would be an associatedtype.